neuland/gitGuard/README.md

 ## Installation:

-- `mkdir ~/.gitGuard~
+- `mkdir ~/.gitGuard`
 - `cp gitGuard git.sh ~/.gitGuard`
-- add `. ~/.gitGuard/git.sh` into your .bashrc (or whatever shell/config you use) to 'activate' gitGuard.
+- add `. ~/.gitGuard/git.sh` into your .bashrc (or whatever shell / configuration you use) to 'activate' gitGuard.

+- Configure gitGuard:
-- Configure `@forbiddenMergeBranches` to include the names of those branches that are never allowed to be merged into other branches.
+- set up `@forbiddenMergeBranches` to include the names of those branches that are never allowed to be merged into other branches.
-- Configure `@allowedBranchBranches` to include the names of those branches that git should be allowed to branch off of.
+- set up `@allowedBranchBranches` to include the names of those branches that git should be allowed to branch off of.

 If you use gitGuard in conjunction with multigit, be sure to set `gitCommand = . ~/.gitGuard/git.sh && git` in your `.multigit.conf`, so that multigit uses gitGuard.